Saturday, 20 September 2025

 As part of the Brain Acupuncture Internship Program, three full days of observation in Dr. Wang’s clinic are obligatory.

-This morning, I visited Dr. Wang’s clinic to begin fulfilling my three-day observation requirement.
+Last Saturday, I visited Dr Wang’s clinic to begin fulfilling my three-day observation requirement.
 A total of 11 patients were treated, some of whom have been long-standing patients, receiving brain acupuncture with Dr. Wang for over two to eight years.

 I was fortunate to observe a wide range of cases, including three patients with Motor Neurone Disease, two with Anxiety Disorder, as well as others suffering from dementia, chronic depression, infertility, epilepsy, and insomnia...etc.
 Two patients had even travelled from Northern Ireland and Manchester.
 No matter the distance, their determination to see Dr. Wang was the most striking factor behind their commitment to treatment.